kingchemagnussonhr-sudo/Owasp-hci-cognitive-layer/00-Overview.md

 ### Human–Centered Security Layer for LLM Applications

 ## 1. Purpose of This Framework
 Large Language Models introduce a class of risks that do not arise solely from the model or the system architecture.
-Many failures originate in *human–AI interaction*, where predictable cognitive patterns amplify technical vulnerabilities.
+Many failures originate in *human-AI interaction*, where predictable cognitive patterns amplify technical vulnerabilities.

-This companion framework defines a Human–Centered Security Layer that complements the **OWASP Top 10 for LLM Applications**.
+This companion framework defines a Human-Centered Security Layer that complements the **OWASP Top 10 for LLM Applications**.
 It formalizes two foundational cognitive vulnerabilities:

 - **CV-01 Automation Bias Exploitation**
 - **CV-02 Confirmation Bias Exploitation**